Gearing up for baseball tryouts? Looking to incorporate mid-season assessments? Want to develop your players’ skill set?

 Ground ball shufflers drill

-Note: Ideal starting position is knees slightly bent, weight evenly balanced on both feet, and a slight forward lean with both hands resting on the tops of their thighs.
+Note: The ideal starting position is knees slightly bent, weight evenly balanced on both feet and a slight forward lean with both hands resting on the tops of their thighs.

 Backhand fielding drill

-• Players will position their glove in front of their front leg. *Ensure glove is open.
-The thumb of the glove should be pointing to the ground, while the rest of their glove should be making direct contact with the ground.
+Players will position their gloves in front of their front leg. *Players must ensure their glove is open.
+The thumb of the glove should be pointing to the ground, while the rest of the glove should be making direct contact with the ground.

-• On your call, roll a ground balls to the player farthest to the left and have them practice sweeping up the ball and throwing the ball back.
+On your call, roll a ground ball to the player farthest to the left and have them practice sweeping up the ball and throwing the ball back.

 Note: Although fielders want to catch as many balls from their glove side, this drill teaches players to make a backhand catch when needed.

-• Players will repeat this drill 8-10 times before the next player in lines takes their turn.
+Players will repeat this drill 8-10 times before the next player in line takes their turn.

 Pop-up catch drill

-• As soon as the player catches the ball, they will “pop-up” to face the right side. *In the pop-up stance, players knees will be slightly bent and back will be completely straight.
+As soon as the player catches the ball, they will “pop up” to face the right side. *In the pop-up stance, the player’s knees will be slightly bent and the back knee will be completely straight.

 12U Baseball Drills

-• One player will remain standing up while the other player will be down on one knee with the baseball in their hand.
+One player will remain standing up while the other player will remain down on one knee with the baseball in their hand.

-• Once in the correct form, players execute the throw, ensuring that their arm extends straight ahead with a forward snap of the wrist.
+Once in the correct form, the kneeling player will execute the pitch, ensuring that their arm extends straight ahead with a forward snap of the wrist.

-• The standing player will catch the ball and toss it back to the player in kneeling position.
+The standing player will catch the ball and toss it back to the player in a kneeling position.

-Note: This drill helps players concentrate on using upper body to generate power in their throw (as they can’t use their feet in this drill).
+Note: This youth baseball pitching drill helps players concentrate on using the upper body to generate power in their throw (as they can’t use their feet in this drill).

 45-degree hitting drill

-• In this drill, players will hit the ball at a 45-degree angle (with a 45-degree angle, the ball should be aimed more towards the pitcher).
+In this drill, players will hit the ball at a 45-degree angle (with a 45-degree angle, the ball should be aimed more toward the pitcher).
 The bottom hand should be “palm up” while the top hand should be “palm down.”

 Note: This drill helps hitters adjust their swing mechanics, making contact with pitches that aren’t directly over the plate.